RatJuggler/developer-portfolio/README.md

 `/template/profile/json` pulls the JSON files directly, `/template/profile/map` uses the map repository service and `/template/profile/sql` the SQL service.

-I have now built the skeleton of a React versions of the site using hooks.
-It does not yet call out to the data services but has the JSON state embedded in it.
-I have also only created React components for the major elements of the site so far, similar to the template breakdown.
+I have now built a React versions of the site using hooks.
+I have only created React components for the major elements of the site so far, similar to the template breakdown, more finely grained components will be needed if crud capabilities are implemented.

-When deployed a front-end proxy is used to route requests for the React app, template pages or static pages and resources as
+When deployed a front-end proxy is used to route requests for the React app, template pages, static pages, data sources and static resources as required:
-required:

 ![Image of Deployment](https://github.com/RatJuggler/developer-portfolio/blob/main/deployed-result.jpg)

-The next step is to look at calling the data services from the React app.
-The table on the Skills page will also need to be revisited as the *bootstrap-table* plugin I used in the static pages does not play well in a React application.
+The next step is to look at the table on the Skills page which needs to be revisited as the *bootstrap-table* plugin I used in the static pages does not play well in a React application.

 ## Development